Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Single Sign-On Configuration.md

 |----------------------------------------------------------------------|------------------------------------------------------------|

 ### Auto-login
+> #### ⚠️ Note
+> _Auto Login is an enterprise-only feature.
+To use it you must have `premium.enabled` set to `true` and have a valid license key._

-It is also possible to automatically log in to Stirling PDF on start-up using SAML 2.
-To enable this feature, set the property `enterpriseEdition.SSOAutoLogin` to `true`. `enterpriseEdition.enabled` must also be set to `true` and you must provide a valid license key in `enterpriseEdition.key`.
+It is also possible to automatically log in to Stirling PDF on start-up using SSO.
+To enable this feature, set the property `premium.proFeatures.SSOAutoLogin` to `true`.
+This will redirect to your SSO's URL when any user navigates to stirlingpdfs default login screen.
+If a login fails 3 times this redirection is disabled

 ## Configurations Examples
 Below are examples of the full configuration for both OAuth 2 and SAML 2: